Motivic interpretation of Albanese varieties of smooth varieties: Abstract

 \section{Abstract}

-For any noetherian scheme $X$ smooth and separated over an algebraically closed field $k$, we describe the Albanese variety ${\rm Alb}\,X$ of $X$ in the world of $\dmeffk$.
-As an application, we explain the structure of the Picard functor ${\rm Pic}_{X/k}^0$.
+For every noetherian smooth and separated scheme over an algebraically closed field, we define its derived Albanese in Voevodsky's triangulated category of effective Nisnevich motives.
+To justify our definition, we relate the derived Albanese with the Albanese scheme.
+We also prove that the derived Albanese satisfies the Nisnevich descent property.